-You must enter the budget term under the "Enter Project information" task ("project details" sub-task) in order to enter the budget.
+You must enter the budget term under the "Enter Budget information" task.

 The amount requested from CHRP must be entered under the "CIHR ($)" column.
 Other amounts (either in-kind or cash) from other sources (such as KT User organizations, partners, other funding agencies) must be included accordingly under the "Other Funding" section.
 The amounts entered under "other funding" must reflect the amounts detailed in the support letters and the budget justification section.